hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 FITS QuickLook Mobile  is a lightweight viewer for astronomical FITS images on iPhone and iPad.

 😂😂😂(More features and languages are on the way — built by one busy human.
-Thanks for your support!)
+Thanks for your support.)

 ## Version 1.0 Features
 - Fast preview of FITS files (.fit, .fits, .fts)